guerrera26/network-traffic-analyzer/README.md

 This project demonstrates a clean Python workflow for analyzing packet capture data using Scapy, aggregating network statistics with dictionaries and Pandas, and optionally visualizing traffic patterns with Matplotlib.

-It is a good foundation for:
-- Learning packet analysis
-- Demonstrating Python networking skills
-- Building more advanced traffic inspection tools later

----

 # Quick Start

 ```bash